Permethrin

 By monitoring and maintaining vital functions for several days, the cat’s life can be saved.

-If the animals are not presented to a veterinarian and consistently treated for approximately 72 hours, death usually occurs.
+If animals are not presented to a veterinarian and consistently treated for approximately 72 hours, death usually occurs.

 • Mild to moderate poisonings: With early initiation of therapy (within 4-6 hours after exposure) and adequate treatment, the prognosis is good to very good.
 Most animals recover completely within 24-48 hours.